 It became clear that businesses who do not typically require access to non-medical grade personal protective equipment (PPE) and many businesses that do require PPE are having a difficult time accessing PPE in order to reopen and continue operations.

-In response to this need, we have had overwhelming feedback from PPE suppliers.
-We have created B2B Manitoba to connect non-medical grade PPE suppliers with businesses who need PPE to open and operate safely.
-B2B Manitoba is an online marketplace developed by Canadian Manufacturers and Exporters (CME), Manitoba Chambers of Commerce and Winnipeg Chamber of Commerce supported by North Forge Technology Exchange and the Government of Manitoba.
+In response to this need, a platform called B2B Manitoba was created to connect non-medical grade PPE suppliers with businesses who need PPE to open and operate safely.
+B2B Manitoba is an online marketplace developed by Canadian Manufacturers and Exporters (CME), Manitoba Chambers of Commerce and Winnipeg Chamber of Commerce.
+This platform is supported by North Forge Technology Exchange and the Government of Manitoba.

-As a select PPE supplier, we would like to invite you to an advanced opportunity to list your products prior to the official launch.
-The link and detailed instructions for how to create your profile and list your products for sale is below.
-We ask that you do not share any information publicly (including social media) about B2B Manitoba until the official launch soon.

-B2B Manitoba is for non-medical grade PPE.
-The Manitoba Covid Supply Portal is still open and accepting offers of medical grade PPE.
-If you supply medical-grade PPE, please complete this submission form for the government portal.

-Thank you for your role in supporting economic recovery and rebuilding Manitoba’s economy.
 If you have any questions, concerns or suggestions about the platform, please contact support@b2bmanitoba.ca.

-[insert signature]

-How to Create your Profile and List Products for Sale:
+How to Create your Profile and Buy Products for Sale:

-To list your products for sale, visit B2B Manitoba and create your profile.
+To buy products for sale, visit B2B Manitoba and create your profile.
 From there, you will receive a verification email (you may have to check your junk and spam inboxes).
 Click on the link through that email to verify your account, log back in and finish filling out your Account Details.

-Once your details have been completed follow these steps:
+Once your details have been completed, click on “View all listings”.

-Click on "Add a New Listing" using the sidebar.

-Select “I’m offering” and choose your business type from the drop-down list

-Complete the online form with all the required information.

-Note: This service is for non-medical grade PPE.
-If you supply medical-grade PPE and have yet to do so, please complete this submission form for the Province of Manitoba Call-to-Action.
+You can type in something specific in the search bar.

+Or you can filter to view only a specific category in the dropdown menu labelled “All”

-Businesses will see requests or listings on the system.
-If a buyer wants to discuss your listing further, they will select the “Contact” button.
+Click on the listing you wish to purchase, select the "Contact" button.
 You will receive an email that will include the other parties contact information.
-It is your responsibility to respond to and discuss logistics (pricing, quantities, specifications, etc).
+It is your responsibility to respond to and discuss logistics (pricing, quantities, specifications, etc.).